DFCMK/Project-5/README.md

 * Template for read.me provided by Code Institute [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/)*.

+* Mailchimp was used for the Newsletter sign up Pop Up form [Mailchimp](https://mailchimp.com/pt-br/?currency=EUR)

 ## Technical

 * Some parts of this project are heavily inspired by the 'Building an E-commerce Platform - Project - Boutique Ado' provided by the [Code Institute](https://www.codeinstitute.net) (i.e. webhook_handler, signals and some of the checkout views).
 I have though incorporated my own design, code and added extra functionality to make this project as original as possible (and to present my knowledge within the scope of the project).